PlatinumBar/platstation/README.md

 If you want to host or create content for SS14, this is the repo you need.
 It contains both RobustToolbox and the content pack for development of new content packs.

+The current goal of this fork in particular is to add a virology system and a better medical system than upstream.
 ## Links

 <div class="header" align="center">